hawkinsw/CPPTimes/compoundassignment.md

 ## What's News

-In today's news, researchers uncover what happens when people take the advice to "Go big or go home" too seriously.
-But first, we start with mathematical proof that you can walk and chew gum at the same time.
+Mathematicians provide mathematical proof that you can walk and chew gum at the same time.

 ## Compound Assignment Operators